odea-project/qAlgorithms/test/report.md

 <b> Bin objects: </b>
 Every Bin stores all data points which were determined to belong to the same EIC.
 All subsetting methods are called on the bin without requiring knowledge of data points outside of the bin.
+The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData while the EIC can be used independently of the RawData it was generated from.

 <b> The BinContainer object: </b>
 The BinContainer supplies wrapper functions to access all bins.
 The access for subsetting is